Writing At Pakefield

 - Writing - children use their phonic knowledge to write words in ways which match their spoken sounds.
 They also write some irregular common words.
 They write simple sentences which can be read by themselves and others.
 Some words are spelt correctly and others are phonetically plausible.

-Our Talk for Writing approach enables children to read and write independently for a variety of audiences and purposes within different subjects.
-A key feature is that children internalise the language structures needed to write through ‘talking the text’, as well as close reading.
-The approach moves from dependence towards independence, with the teacher using shared and guided teaching to develop the ability in children to write creatively and powerfully; in turn learning more remembering more.
+Our ‘Write Stuff’ approach enables children to read and write independently for a variety of audiences and purposes within different subjects.
+A key feature is that children develop and internalise a range of higher level vocabulary that they can use throughout the curriculum.
+The approach moves from dependence towards independence, with the teacher using shared and guided teaching to develop the ability in children to write creatively and powerfully; in turn learning more and remembering more.

 How do we use Oracy and the Arts mark to support writing?